metabrainz/picard-docs/README.md

 user manual for [MusicBrainz Picard](https://picard.musicbrainz.org), a full-featured, cross-platform music file tagging system using metadata from [MusicBrainz](https://musicbrainz.org).

-This project is not intended to replace the documentation on the Picard website, but to augment it with additional detail and a structured approach.

 This documentation project is open source and provided under CC0 1.0.
 To view a copy of this license, visit [https://creativecommons.org/publicdomain/zero/1.0](https://creativecommons.org/publicdomain/zero/1.0).